-RE1: There is a risk of our regulatory effectiveness being compromised in the event that we are unable to make use of our improved data and intelligence to ensure high quality care.
+RE1: There is a risk that planned enhancements to our regulatory effectiveness are not realised, in the event that we are unable to make use of our improved data and intelligence to ensure high quality care.

 Inherent risk level: Residual risk level:

-Likelihood Impact Inherent risk Likelihood Impact Res Residual risk
+Likelihood Impact Inherent risk Likelihood Impact Resid Residual risk

 4 4 16 2 3 6 - Medium

 Tolerance threshold: 6 - Medium

 Risk area Risk owner Links to which strategic objectives?
-Trend Regulatory effective- ness RE 1: Inability to translate data into quality Nick Jones, Director of Compliance and Information Improving standards through intelligence: use our data and feedback from patients to provide a sharper focus in our regulatory work and improve the information we produce New (added in May 2017)
+Trend Regulatory effective- ness RE 1: Inability to translate data into quality Nick Jones, Director of Compliance and Information Improving standards through intelligence: use our data and feedback from patients to provide a sharper focus in our regulatory work and improve the information we produce ⇔⇔⇔